tuan3w/obsidian-template/README.md

  It will add all the new notes, update note stats, generate a picture of your progress and create new commit with your message.
 Your stats will look like this:
  ![stats](stats.png)

+#### 11. Question documents with Khoj

+You may have many documents that you want to read, but not have time to review them yet.
+You can use [Khoj](https://github.com/khoj-ai/khoj) to search and chat with your documents.
+For example, when I want to read a paper, I will create a note with the paper attached inside the note.

 ### Screenshots

 ![img1](./screenshots/screenshot-1.png)